huanghua1994/cutile-python/docs/source/quickstart.rst

 Installing cuTile Python
 -------------------------------------------------------------------------------

-With the :ref:`prerequisites <quickstart-prereqs>` met, installing cuTile python is a simple pip install:
+With the :ref:`prerequisites <quickstart-prereqs>` met, installing cuTile Python is a simple pip install:

 .. code-block::  bash